 1520 Crystal Lake Road, Cary

 1900 Crystal Lake Road, Cary

 Fel-Pro RRR is a example of protecting natural areas habitat while providing diverse outdoor recreational opportunities.
 Unlike any other site the Conservation District owns, Fel-Pro RRR in Cary offers visitors activities more commonly associated with park districts.
 Typical activities on a Conservation District site are more passive in nature like hiking, fishing and picnicking.
-A visitor can enjoy all those, plus a sand volleyball court, basketball court, ball diamond, horseshoes and a newly updated 9-hole frisbee golf course.
+A visitor can enjoy all those, plus a sand volleyball court, basketball court, and a disc golf course.
 It’s an outdoor enthusiast’s playground!

 Looking for the wilder side?
 Get lost in the beauty of the site which includes a gravel hill prairie, savanna, sedge meadow, fen, and several spring-fed lakes.
 Wetlands spread out from a small stream that meanders through the park.
 A nature trail invites hikers through an oak savanna where columbine and bottlebrush grass have reestablished, over steep glacial hills to a rare dry hill prairie filled with dropseed, little bluestem and birdsfoot violet, then to a high-quality graminoid fen where goldenrod, swamp thistle, angelica, and fringed gentian flourish.
 Then over the wooden bridge to a large or smaller pond to cast a line for largemouth bass, bluegill, pumpkinseed, or warmouth that lurk in the waters below.